Horror Show

 Deetjen’s Big Sur Inn - California

-The experience has no doubt informed Brill's work; she's the set designer for "American Horror Story."
+The experience at Deetjen's Big Sur Inn has no doubt informed Brill's work; she's the set designer for "American Horror Story."

 Deetjen's Big Sur Inn